-NSF supports infrastructure at Toolik Field Station (http://toolik.alaska.edu/) and Barrow (http://www.barrowbulletin.com/) to enable access for researchers.
+NSF supports infrastructure at Toolik Field Station and Utqiaġvik (Barrow) to enable access for researchers.
 Power and communications for instrumentation is available at Imnavait Creek and Atqasuk.
-Remote field camps, aircraft contracts, and other support services are available in Alaska through CPS.
-Please contact the CPS science project planners at email@example.com for more information about working in Alaska.
+Remote field camps, aircraft contracts, and other support services are available in Alaska through ARO.
+Please contact the ARO science project planners at for more information about working in Alaska.

-Researchers must comply with permit requirements from the Government of Greenland.
-Information and forms are available from the Ministry of Nature, Environment and Justice on a website dedicated to activities in remote parts of Greenland http://naalakkersuisut.gl/en/About-government-of-greenland/Travel-activities-in-remote-parts-of-Greenland.
+In all parts of Greenland, researchers must comply with permit requirements from the Government of Greenland.
+Information and forms are available from the Ministry of Independence, Nature, Environment and Agriculture on a website dedicated to activities in remote parts of Greenland.
+Please also find more information and a portal for contributing Greenland project information at ISAAFFIK.
+Additional information about sharing Greenland research with communities can be found at Arctic Hub.
+Furthermore, additional information for archaeological projects in Greenland can be found on the Greenland National Museum and Archives webpage.

-NSF will support Search and Rescue for NSF-supported research teams, though NSF reserves the right to recoup costs if appropriate.
+NSF will enable Search and Rescue (SAR) for NSF-supported research teams.
+NSF reserves the right to recoup costs for SAR if appropriate.
 NSF will coordinate with the Government of Greenland and other entities to evacuate SAR patients to the nearest capable medical facility (e.g., Nuuk hospital, Thule Air Base).
 NSF is not responsible for medical costs or the cost of transporting personnel with medical conditions from the field, the point of immediate medical treatment, or back to their home or care facility of their choosing.
-All research team members should have medevac or travel insurance to cover these costs.
+All research team members are expected to have medevac or travel insurance to cover these costs.
+Research teams are financially liable for these costs, and NSF will not cover them.
 This insurance is an allowable cost under the grant terms and conditions.

-Contact the CPS science planners for information about working in Russia at email@example.com.
+Contact the ARO science project planners for information about working in Russia.

 Canada, Svalbard, Fennoscandia, and Sea Ice of the Arctic Ocean

-Contact the CPS science planners for information about working in Canada, Svalbard, Fennoscandia, and on the Arctic Ocean sea ice at email@example.com.
+Contact the ARO science project planners for information about working in Canada, Svalbard, Fennoscandia, and on the Arctic Ocean sea ice.

-U.S. Coast Guard Cutter HEALY - Science support on the HEALY is organized through the Ship-based Science Technical Support in the Arctic (STARC) award to Scripps Institute of Oceanography and Oregon State University.
-Contact Dan Schuller (firstname.lastname@example.org) to initiate cruise planning on the HEALY.
-Contact Dave Forcucci (email@example.com), the HEALY Science Liaison, for additional information.
-The Icefloe website http://icefloe.net provides cruise planning and other relevant information.
-Submit a Ship Time Request (STR) form in the UNOLS system http://www.unols.org/ and include the STR as Supplementary Documentation to the proposal submission.
-Information provided by the Arctic Icebreaker Coordinating Committee (AICC) https://www.unols.org/committee/arctic-icebreaker-coordinating-committee-aicc may also be useful in cruise planning and outreach to arctic communities.
+U.S. Coast Guard Cutter Healy - Science support on the Healy is organized through the Ship-based Science Technical Support in the Arctic (STARC) award to Scripps Institute of Oceanography, Oregon State University and University of Washington.
+Contact Brendon Mendenhall to initiate cruise planning on the Healy.
+The Icefloe website provides cruise planning and other relevant information.
+Submit a Ship Time Request (STR) form on the UNOLS website and include the STR as Supplementary Documentation to the proposal submission.
+Information provided by the Arctic Icebreaker Coordinating Committee (AICC) is a resource for cruise planning and outreach to arctic communities.

-R/V SIKULIAQ and other UNOLS vessels - To request time on vessels in the University-National Oceanographic Laboratory System (UNOLS; https://www.unols.org), submit a Ship Time Request form in the UNOLS system and contact the ship operator for more information about particular vessels.
+R/V Sikuliaq and other UNOLS vessels - To request time on vessels in the University-National Oceanographic Laboratory System (UNOLS), submit a Ship Time and Marine Equipment (SME) Request form on the UNOLS Marine Facilities Planning (MFP) website and contact the ship operator for more information about particular vessels.

 Other research vessels may be contracted either directly by researchers using grant funds or by the RSL program.
 Research on foreign vessels may be warranted due to scientific collaboration or the region in which the vessel is operating.
-Please discuss specific vessel requirements with the cognizant program manager or Renee Crain (firstname.lastname@example.org) prior to submission to ensure the appropriate information and funding request is included with the proposal.
+Please discuss specific vessel requirements with the cognizant program manager or Frank Rack prior to submission to ensure the appropriate information and funding request is included with the proposal.

 The RSL program managers welcome feedback on the performance of Arctic research support and logistics providers and suggestions for improving arctic research support.